 Dysthymic disorder, or persistent depressive disorder, also called dysthymia, involves symptoms of sad or down mood most days for most of the day over a long term (two years or longer) but the depressed mood is not disabling, although it impairs functioning to some degree.
 Many people with dysthymia also experience major depressive episodes at some time in their lives.

-Some forms of depressive disorder involve slight variation of features or develop under specific circumstances.
+Some forms of depressive disorder involve a slight variation of features or develop under specific circumstances.

 Premenstrual dysphoric disorder manifests in the week before the onset of menses, subsides within days after onset of menstruation, and remits in the week after menstruation.
 According to the National Institutes of Health, 3 to 8 percent of women of reproductive age meet strict criteria for premenstrual dysphoric disorder.